Sandesh Jhingan: Personal life

 On 21 August 2020, Jhingan became the twenty seventh footballer to win the Arjuna Award.
 Jhingan is a supporter of the Premier League club Manchester United.

-He is married with Ivanka Pavlova, a Yakutian photographer.
+He is married to Ivanka Pavlova, a photographer from Russia.

 Controversy

 On 19 February 2022, Jhingan made headlines for making a 'sexist comment' after a match with ATK Mohun Bagan against his former club Kerala Blasters.
-In an Instagram story posted by ATK Mohun Bagan after the match concluded, Jhingan was heard saying, "Aurato ke saath match khel aaya hoon, aurato ke saath" (I have played a match with women, with women").
+In an Instagram story posted by ATK Mohun Bagan after the match concluded, Jhingan was heard saying "We have played a match with women, with women".
 He was met with immediate criticism by the fans, and the hashtag #BringBack21 trended on Twitter with Kerala Blasters fans urging the club management to revert the decision of retiring the number 21 jersey after Jhingan had left the club.
 Jhingan later formally apologised through his social media platforms.
-Later on 21 April 2022, the Blasters brought their number 21 jersey out of retirement and gave it to Bijoy Varghese, while announcing his three year contract extension with the club.
+Later on 21 April 2022, the Blasters brought their number 21 jersey out of retirement and gave it to Bijoy Varghese, while announcing his three-year contract extension with the club.